japinol7/small-python-projects/projects/cyber_dojo/task_align_columns/README.txt

 are        delineated by         a      single 'dollar'  character, write    a       program that       aligns     each       column of     fields    by         ensuring that    words   in     each column     are        separated  by     at     least     one        space.
-Further,   allow      for        each   word   in        a          column   to      be      either left justified, right      justified, or     center justified within     its      column.

 - Center column-aligned